-If you are a stockholder of record, you may vote in person at the Annual Meeting.
-Alternatively, you may vote by proxy by using the accompanying Proxy Card, over the internet or by telephone.
+If you are a stockholder of record, you may vote at the virtual Annual Meeting.
+Alternatively, you may vote by proxy, by using the accompanying Proxy Card, over the internet or by telephone.
 Whether or not you plan to attend the Annual Meeting, we encourage you to vote by proxy to ensure your vote is counted.
-Even if you have submitted a proxy before the Annual Meeting, you may still attend the Annual Meeting and vote in person.
+Even if you have submitted a proxy before the Annual Meeting, you may still attend the virtual Annual Meeting and vote by following the instructions described below.
 In such case, your previously submitted proxy will be disregarded.

-- To vote in person, come to the Annual Meeting and we will give you a ballot when you arrive. - To vote using the Proxy Card, simply complete, sign and date the accompanying Proxy Card and return it promptly in the envelope provided.
+- To vote by attending the virtual Annual Meeting, vote your shares at www.virtualshareholdermeeting.com/UBX2020 during the Annual Meeting.
+You will need the 16digit control number which appears on the accompanying Proxy Card (printed in the box and marked by the arrow) and the instructions that accompanied these proxy materials.
+For additional details on the virtual meeting, please see page 5 of this Proxy Statement. - To vote using the Proxy Card, simply complete, sign and date the accompanying Proxy Card and return it promptly in the envelope provided.
 If you return your signed Proxy Card to us before the Annual Meeting, we will vote your shares in accordance with the Proxy Card. - · To vote by proxy over the internet, follow the instructions provided on the Notice of Internet Availability. - To vote by telephone, you may vote by proxy by calling the toll free number found on the Notice of Internet Availability.